Uttarayan002/Dynamic-Pricing-Engine-RL/README.md

 # Dynamic Pricing Engine for Niche E-commerce Using Reinforcement Learning (In-Progress)
 ## Executive Summary
 **What’s the problem?**
 E‑commerce platforms often use static, one‑size‑fits‑all discount rules (For instance, 10% off every item after 30 days).
-This approach fails to adapt to changing demand, inventory levels, product life‑cycles, and competitor pricing—leading to lost sales opportunities, margin erosion, and stock‑out or overstock risks.
+This approach fails to adapt to changing demand, inventory levels, product life‑cycles, and competitor pricing, leading to lost sales opportunities, margin erosion, and stock‑out or overstock risks.

 **Why are we solving it?**
 The revenue and profitability hinge on getting price right every time.
 A smarter, data‑driven pricing engine can: